 Further down it is explained that Sergeant-Major Jepson and Private Stapleton had 22 years' and 21 years' service respectively, whilst Boy Stokes had less than six months' service.

-There are at least six boys in this photo and at least three of the soldiers (including Jepson and Stapleton, presumably) have four good conduct chevrons on their lower right sleeve whilst three soldiers have three chevrons each.
+There are at least six boys in this photo and at least three of the soldiers (one of whom must be Jepson) have four good conduct chevrons on their lower right sleeve whilst three soldiers have three chevrons each.
 So who were these youngsters and old hands?
 I thought I'd try and find out.

 Sergeant Major Jepson